OZakaria37/Credit-Scoring/readme.md

 ### streamlit run app.py

-### Upload a CSV file (with the same schema as training) to get predictions in a results table.
+### Upload a CSV file (with the same schema as the kaggle link above) to get predictions in a results table.

 # 🐳 Docker